jinglescode/jinglescode.github.io/_posts/setup/2020-04-25-setup-latex-atom.md

 ## Atom packages

+{% include figure.html
+  file="/assets/img/posts/setup-latex-atom-05.webp"
+  size="s"
+%}

 These packages enable you to use Atom as a LaTeX editor.

 - **Compile**.
 [Latex package](https://atom.io/packages/latex) compiles LaTeX documents from within Atom.
 It will execute Latexmk to build your work.
 - **Preview PDF**.
 [PDF View package](https://atom.io/packages/pdf-view) enables you to view PDF files in Atom.
 This allows you to preview your work side-by-side.
 Clicking on the preview will bring your cursor to the syntax's location.
 - **Syntax highlighting**.
 [Language-LaTeX package](https://atom.io/packages/language-latex) does LaTeX syntax highlighting in Atom.
 It is particularly useful to help you check that your syntax has valid LaTeX grammar.

-{% include figure.html
-  file="/assets/img/posts/setup-latex-atom-05.webp"
-  size="s"
-%}

 # You did it!

 At this point, you should have a working LaTeX editor on your Atom.
 I recommend a few changes to the configurations.
 Go to _Atom -> Preferences -> Packages_.
-Go to _Settings_ of the _latex_ package and:
+Go to _Settings_ of the _latex_ package.

+{% include figure.html
+  file="/assets/img/posts/setup-latex-atom-06.webp"
+  size="s"
+%}

 - [check] Build on Save
 - [uncheck] Open Result after Successful Build
 - [uncheck] Open Result in Background
 - Under Output Directory, type “_build_”

-{% include figure.html
-  file="/assets/img/posts/setup-latex-atom-06.webp"
-  size="s"
-%}

 In _language-latex_ package:
 - [check] Soft Wrap